Cooperative Education Evaluation Report

 When do I submit my report?

-The deadline for submitting your report is normally in week 1 of your college semester.
+The deadline for submitting your report is normally in Week 1 of the first college semester after Coop has finished.
 Please note that these deadlines apply to all students, regardless of the location of your Coop.

 Where do I submit my report?

 Your report must be submitted online through the student portal.
 You will be issued with an electronic receipt once you submit your report.

 Remember, your report has to be signed by your employer.
 Late reports will only be accepted with a fine determined as follows:

 Late Reports received after the submission date but during that semester will incur a fine of €50.